 Exercise

 If you’re active, then a golden retriever will likely make a fantastic companion.
-While these dogs have a reputation for being laid-back and easygoing, they do need plenty of exercise each day.
+While these dogs have a reputation for being laid-back and easygoing, they do need plenty of daily exercise.

 Walking, running, and playing fetch top the list – and as water-loving dogs, the dogs enjoy swimming, too.